-Use the following checklist to make sure you have performed all the necessary tasks:

-- ☐ In a volume shadowing environment, re-form the shadow set. - Register new licenses. - Examine AUTOGEN output stored in the file AGEN\$PARAMS.REPORT. - Examine MODPARAMS.DAT. - Examine the command procedure templates supplied with the OpenVMS Alpha Version 6.2 operating system. - Decompress the system libraries using LIBDECOMP.COM. - □ Run the User Environment Test Package (UETP), to test the system (described in the OpenVMS System Manager's Manual). - Add and remove files. - □ Prepare your OpenVMS Alpha system and your PC to run OpenVMS Management Station by following the procedures described in Appendix D. - ☐ Install layered products, including DECwindows (if necessary). - Back up the customized system disk. - ☐ Reboot each system that boots from the upgraded system disk (for a rolling upgrade in a VMScluster environment). - Run AUTOGEN.
+e the following checklist to make sure you have performed all e necessary tasks: In a volume shadowing environment, re-form the shadow set.
+Register new licenses.
+Examine AUTOGEN output stored in the file AGEN\$PARAMS.REPORT.
+Examine MODPARAMS.DAT.
+Examine the command procedure templates supplied with the OpenVMS Alpha Version 7.0 operating system.
+Decompress the system libraries using LIBDECOMP.COM.
+Run the User Environment Test Package (UETP), to test the system (described in the OpenVMS System Manager's Manual).
+Add and remove files.
+Prepare your OpenVMS Alpha system and your PC to run OpenVMS Management Station by following the procedures described in Appendix D. Install layered products, including DECwindows (if necessary).
+Back up the customized system disk.
+Reboot each system that boots from the upgraded system disk (for a rolling upgrade in a VMScluster environment). П Run AUTOGEN.

-A Halt, Boot, and Shutdown Procedures
+Halt, Boot, and Shutdown Procedures